Ceelog/phpdoc-zh/src/book/msql.md

 安装
 ----

+This extension is no longer bundled with PHP as of PHP 5.3.
+This extension is considered unmaintained and dead.

 In order to have these functions available, you must compile PHP with msql support by using the **--with-msql\[=DIR\]** option.
 DIR is the